ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 Clients can detect inconsistency if the token key for an Origin-Issuer pair changes across multiple challenges (indicating that an Origin might be trying to target Clients, but did not recognize the Client across two requests).
-If such changes are detected multiple times within a short period of time, Clients MUST NOT fetch more tokens using the key.
+Token key changes within a short period of time can indicate that the Origin is attempting to target the Client.

 ## Origin Identification